Jamie Lee Curtis calls for 'basically just f***ing more women anywhere, anytime, all at once' after Oscars win

 When asked about being one of few women nominated for an Oscar this year in the press room after her win, Curtis said it was “surreal.”

-"Obviously I would like to see a lot more women be nominated so that there's gender parity in all the areas, all the branches, and we're getting there but we're not anywhere near there," she explained.
-"And of course the inclusivity, which then involves the bigger question which is: How do you include everyone when there are binary choices?
-[That's] very difficult, and as the mother of a trans daughter, I completely understand that.
+“Obviously I would like to see a lot more women be nominated so that there’s gender parity in all the areas, all the branches, and we’re getting there but we’re not anywhere near there,” she explained.
+“And of course the inclusivity, which then involves the bigger question, which is: How do you include everyone when there are binary choices?
+[That’s] very difficult, and as the mother of a trans daughter, I completely understand that.

 “And yet, to de-gender the category, also, I’m concerned will diminish the opportunity for more women, which is something that I also have been working hard to promote.
 So it’s a complicated question,” she continued.
 “But, I think the most important thing is inclusivity and more women.
 Basically, just f***ing more women anywhere, anytime, all at once.”